signaldatascience/R-curriculum/assignments/r-programming/functional-programming/functional-programming.md

 `apply()`
 ---------

-Calling `apply(mat, dims, func)` will preserve the dimensions specified in `dims` and collapse the rest of the dimensions to single values using `func()` for every combination of the values taken on by the dimensions of `dism`.
+Calling `apply(mat, dims, func)` will preserve the dimensions specified in `dims` and collapse the rest of the dimensions to single values using `func()` for every combination of the values taken on by the dimensions of `dims`.

 For example, we can take row means of a matrix like so: